 Welcome and Introduction, Kirk Campbell, President and Chief Executive Officer

-Dawn of the DX Economy and the New Tech Industry, Frank Gens, Senior Vice President and Chief Analyst
+The 3rd Platform's Second Chapter: The Digitized Economy, Digital-Native Enterprises, and the New IT World Order, Frank Gens, Senior Vice President and Chief Analyst

 |10:20 am – 10:50 am||